open/close all folders

-- One of the doors the Maitlands pass by through the hall is apparently to a doghouse.
+- One of the doors the Maitlands pass in the hall is apparently to a doghouse.

 - "Not so fast, round boy!
 We're gonna have some laughs!"

 - Betelgeuse trying to switch numbers in the reception room with the witch doctor next to him: "HEY, THERE GOES ELVIS, YO KING!"
 He gets his head shrunk for the effort... and ends up liking the result.

 - During the ghostly Dance Party Ending, Charles nonchalantly observes that Lydia must have gotten an A on her math test.
 Then screams and falls out of his chair as Beetlejuice's face appears next to him suddenly.
 The camera pans to reveal Delia holding a bust of BJ's head.